- This event has passed.

-History Cafe: Solo Percussive Dance Traditions of Southern Appalachia
+History Cafe Webinar: Solo Percussive Dance Traditions of Southern Appalachia

 Westen North Carolina and east Tennessee have rich social and performative dance traditions.
 From small square dances held at local homes to the modern incarnation of Warren Wilson’s Old Farmers Ball, from groups of flat-foot dancers cutting a rug at a front porch string band jam to cloggers performing on stage at the Mountain Dance and Folk Festival, WNC residents have long enjoyed dancing together.
 Local dancer and dance caller Jesse Edgerton will present a program of southern Appalachian solo percussive dancing along with musings on the history of social and performative dance in Western North Carolina.

 This event will take place as a Zoom webinar in order to make this event accessible to all.
 Registrants will receive a Zoom link before the event begins.

 Jesse Edgerton was born in Spruce Pine, North Carolina, and raised in Asheville.
 He began dancing and calling square and contra dances while a student at Warren Wilson College.
 He has studied with, and stolen licks from, such masterful dancers as Rodney Sutton, Phil Jamison, and Thomas Maupin, among others.